First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 As for the entrance window and quenching gas, the Coulomb barriers for $^{30}$S+$^{12}$C, $^{30}$S+$^{14}$N, and $^{30}$S+$^{16}$O are 24.4, 28.0, and 31.3~MeV, respectively.
 The $^{30}$S beam energy impinging on the Kapton window is about 2.34~MeV/u, yielding $E_{\rm c.m.}=20.0, 22.3, 24.3$~MeV for nuclear interactions with $^{12}$C, $^{14}$N, and $^{16}$O, respectively.
 As for the incident $^{30}$S beam energy impinging on the He+CO$_{2}$ gas, it is about 1.62~MeV/u, which yields $E_{\rm c.m.}=13.9, 16.9$~MeV for nuclear interactions with $^{12}$C and $^{16}$O, respectively.
 Considering that the center-of-mass energies are always below the respective Coulomb barriers for the entrance window and quenching gas, this implies that the heavy-ion fusion cross sections should be many orders of magnitude lower than that of $\alpha$ elastic scattering.

 Although we are not aware of any experimental data concerning $^{30}$S-induced heavy-ion reactions, the fusion study with $^{12}$C and $^{16}$O on the stable isotopes $^{28,29,30}$Si by Jordan {\em et al.} \cite{1979PhLB...87...38J} is analogous if we accept isospin symmetry.
 Their center-of-mass energies broadly overlap with ours sufficiently to make a germane comparison.
+In that work, the authors see smooth behavior of the excitation functions except in the case of $^{12}$C+$^{28}$Si, where they report oscillatory behavior between $21 \sim 26$ MeV in $^{12}$C bombarding energies, which would correspond to maximum $E_{\alpha}$ in the range of $5.5 \sim 7$ MeV from the $^{28}$Si($^{12}$C,\,$^{4}$He) reaction. $E_{\alpha}$ corresponding to the lowest region of interest in our study of $^{30}$S+$\alpha$ is around 15 MeV ($E_{\rm c.m.} \approx 4$ MeV).
+Thus, the only structure seen by Jordan {\it et al.} is quite far away from the structure we report here.

-In that work, the authors see smooth behavior of the excitation functions except in the case of $^{12}$C+$^{28}$Si; as relevant to the present study, they importantly find monotonic cross sections for $^{12}$C and $^{16}$O with $^{30}$Si, the mirror nucleus of $^{30}$S. Such behavior implies that a backgroud source of $\alpha$ particles in the present work induced by CNO-group elements should have a relatively flat energy distribution.
+As relevant to the present study, Jordan {\em et al.} importantly find smooth cross sections for $^{12}$C and $^{16}$O with $^{30}$Si, the mirror nucleus of $^{30}$S. Such behavior implies that a background source of $\alpha$ particles in the present work induced by CNO-group elements should have a relatively flat energy distribution.
 Figure~\ref{rmatrix-good}(a) shows that our observed resonant structure is manifested as destructive interference with pure Rutherford scattering.
 It means that any unaccounted for background of $\alpha$ particles arising from the $^{30}$S beam interacting with CNO-group elements would tend to decrease our observed resonance dips and thus our deduced partial widths $\Gamma_{i}$ could be modestly smaller than the true values.
 If we consider the relative differences in the maximum ($\approx$~60~mb/sr) and minimum ($\approx$~5~mb/sr) differential cross sections around 5~MeV center-of-mass energy, then a smooth background cannot comprise more than 8\% of the measurement in the region of interest.
 This uncertainty turns out to be smaller than the statistical error and as such can be reasonably neglected.